MilanLund/kentico-cloud-delivery-js-sdk/README.md

 All of this happens in a single Promise chain in 3 steps:

 1. Get complete content by calling the `getContent` method that is able to make multiple requests and return a single response.
-2. Name data items for each request with use of the `categorizeContent` method so you can operate with the content easily.
-3. Simplify the content by getting only values from the complex response with use of the `getValues` method.
+2. Simplify the content by getting only values from the complex response with use of the `getValues` method.

-Then there is a series of helper methods that help you to get ready your content to be rendered:
+3. Process some raw values to get them ready to be rendered in a view
     -   `resolveModularContentInRichText` Rich text elements might contain modular content.
 This method resolves specified modular content item in specified rich text element according to provided template.

 ## Installation